SGDInstitute/apollo/content/collections/pages/sgdinstitute/services.md

         content:
           -
             type: text
-            text: 'The Midwest Institute for Sexuality and Gender Diversity provides individualized technical assistance, consulting, and training to organizations seeking to advance knowledge of diverse sexualities and genders and increase capacity to support and serve the lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) community.
-Additionally, the Institute can provide custom guest content and contributions for web and print based media.'
+            text: 'The Midwest Institute for Sexuality and Gender Diversity provides individualized technical assistance, consulting, and training to organizations seeking to advance knowledge of diverse sexualities and genders and increase capacity to support and serve the lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) community. '
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: lead
+        content:
+          -
+            type: text
+            text: 'Additionally, the Institute can provide custom guest content and contributions for web and print based media.'
       -
         type: set
         attrs: